 It is worth mentioning that there is an intriguing reference to the transformation of Minthe in the Metamorphoses of Ovid (Book X, line 729 ff.).

-The name Minthe is sometimes spelled Menthe by some writers.
+It is worth noting that the name Minthe is occasionally spelled Menthe by some writers.